Ernest Shackleton's ship Endurance, lost since 1915, is found off Antarctica

 Shackleton's trans-Antarctic expedition went dangerously awry

 As World War I was beginning in 1914, the British explorer Shackleton set out to traverse Antarctica.
-The plan was for Shackleton to take 27 men on two ships, the Expedition and Aurora, that would arrive at different locations on the continent to explore two routes by sledge across the ice.
+The plan was for Shackleton to take 27 men on two ships, the Endurance and the Aurora, that would arrive at different locations on the continent to explore two routes by which to sledge across the ice.
 But in January 1915, the Endurance became trapped in ice off the coast of Antarctica.

 The Aurora also became trapped in ice.
 Three men from that voyage died before the final members of the crew were rescued in early 1917.